 The University-initiated withdrawal of a student is not intended to be punitive and does not necessarily indicate any underlying misconduct; therefore, it is not considered disciplinary in nature.

-The student's account will be adjusted to reduce charges after the date the withdrawal takes effect.
+Following Minnesota State University System Board Policy, the student's account will be adjusted to reduce charges after the date the withdrawal takes effect.

 Definitions

 Review Committee: A group of University professionals knowledgeable on health, safety, and student development issues and will usually include, but is not limited to, a representative from Counseling Services, Accessibility Resources, Dean of Students Office, and Academic Success Center.
+A representative from the Registrar’s Office and the Office of Scholarship and Financial Aid will also be present to provide information and perspective on impacts of potential withdrawal on the student’s records.

 Student: All persons or groups of persons who: